Hi, I'm Duarte.

 The Economics of Recommender Systems: Evidence from a Field Experiment on MovieLens

-with Guy Aridor, Ruoyan Kong, Daniel Kluver, Joseph Konstan; 1st draft Nov 2022
+with Guy Aridor, Ruoyan Kong, Daniel Kluver, Joseph Konstan; 1st draft Nov 2022; revising

 | Working Paper | Extended Abstract (EC 2023)